Takeout & Deliveryby

 The number one thing customers want with their takeout isn’t a side of fries.
 It’s convenience.

 A recent study on the rise of online ordering systems revealed that 51% of Americans use delivery services to purchase meals, and 26% order at least once a week.

 Research by the National Restaurant Association shows that for nearly one-third of all adults and 41% of people aged 18 to 34, the availability of technology options is an important factor when choosing restaurants.

 In an era of right now or never, customers have come to expect that food delivery be effortless, available at all hours, and at their fingertips.
-The online ordering business overall was worth $5 billion for the first two quarters of 2018 alone, a 55% increase from the same period in 2017.
-Customers are spending more money on takeout more often than ever before.
+The online ordering business overall was worth $5 billion for the first two quarters of 2018 alone, and some experts predict that the food delivery market could be valued at $365 billion by 2030.

-For the majority of restaurants, online ordering is now a must-have.
+For the majority of restaurants, online ordering is now a must-have and in the wake of COVID-19, it may be one of the few options left for restaurateurs.
 An online ordering system can help streamline this new takeout process, helping you cash in on the opportunity for increased traffic and revenue.

 But because we know getting started involves a lot of operational overhaul, we’re ready to help you break it down.

 In this article, we’ll cover everything you need to know about preparing for and working with an online ordering system, including: